PuneethKumarPuni/Shadow-Fox-Internship-/Task 02/WebSraper/readme.md

    python scraper.py
    ```

-3. The scraper will fetch data from the specified website and generate a PDF named `scraped_output.pdf` in the current directory.
+3. The scraper will fetch data from the specified website and generate a CSV file  named `scraped_output.csv` in the current directory.

 ## Customization

 - Change the target website URL by modifying the `base_url` in the `WebScraper` initialization.
 - Update the CSS selectors in the `selectors` dictionary to extract different or additional data from the target site.
-- Modify the PDF formatting in the `save_to_pdf` method to customize the appearance of the output report.
+- And Saved the scrapped output into a csv file

 ## Error Handling